matthewfeickert/reproducible-ml-workflows/episodes/backwards_compatibility.md

 ::: caution

-Conda spec files only supports conda packages and do not support Python packages or source packages.
+Conda spec files only support conda packages and do not support Python packages or source packages.

 :::